marcossiuves/ShapesCalculator/README.md

 The options of the menu are:

 1 - Square area
-This method will return a double value which consists in the side squared 2 - Rectangle area
+This method will return a double value which consists in the side squared</br>
+2 - Rectangle area
 This method will return a double value which consists in the base times the height 3 - Right Triangle area